RyanL1997/nexus-opensearch-catalog/docs/sop-integration-setup.md

 - May lose some detail by omitting data points that fall outside of the aggregation window.
 - Aggregated metrics may introduce inaccuracies in certain edge cases.

+**Important Note :** Aggregated Materialized Views work well for summarizing data but may not be suitable for high-cardinality fields.
+High-cardinality fields, such as unique user IDs or IP addresses with numerous distinct values, can result in excessively large indices or performance issues.
+In such cases, a full index query may be a better choice to retain all details.

 ### Recommendations for Choosing an Approach

 **Use a Full Index Query If:**